About The CLC

 Backstage houses the dressing rooms and the Studio Theater/Scene Shop.
-The theater also houses the RWC Student Drama classes, and is home for the Roberts Wesleyan College-Community Theatre.
+The theater also houses the RWC Student Drama classes and is home to the Roberts Wesleyan College-Community Theatre.

 The Robert Shewan Recital Hall is an acoustically superior room with a 30-foot canopy, specially configured for recitals and chamber music.
 Audience size can be 200.
 Named in honor of and grateful appreciation to the man who so effectively chaired the Division of Fine Arts at Roberts Wesleyan College from 1969-1996.

 The Donald F. and Maxine B. Davison Gallery, located next to the Recital Hall, features works from national, regional, and local artists, as well as Roberts Wesleyan College faculty and the senior exhibit.

 The Kodak Atrium is a spacious lobby in the Cultural Life Center.
 This area is ideal for pre-or post-performance receptions.

 The Fred L. Emerson Lobby on the upper level serves smaller receptions.

 The Box Office is located on the upper level, adjacent to the main administrative office.
 The hours of operation are 10 a.m. to 5 p.m.
 Monday through Friday (call ahead t confirm hours), and one hour prior to ticketed events.
 Tickets can be purchased and printed at home on line anytime at www.roberts.edu/clc.

 There are four Classrooms available for smaller seminars and meetings.
 They can also be perfect for breakout sessions for larger conferences that use the auditorium.
 They are located in the Davis Educational wing, named in recognition of Dallas D. Davis.